Engin-Boot/pong-stage-AleenaSaleem/Stage0/Game-rule-handler.md

   Given - An active device with game installed in it

-  When - Opponent stops the pong with his/her paddle which is moving with certain pre-defined speed
+  When - Opponent stops the pong with his or her paddle (paddle moves with certain predefined speed)

-  Then - Ball bounces back with certain pre-defined speed
+  Then - ball bounces back with certain predefined speed